 I routinely get lost in thought on my walk to work and can’t remember a few blocks, but I still arrive safe and sound.
 Sometimes, having autopilot is useful.

-If the decision is not risky and uncertain, then it may be an important decision, but it has little to nothing to do with innovation.
+If the decision is not risky and uncertain, what does it have to do with innovation?
+It may be important decision, but it is probably irrelevant to innovation.
 Thai food or pizza is a critical dinner decision for me, but it doesn’t qualify as innovation.

 Innovation exists in a world of extreme uncertainty.

-Perhaps Google decides that purchasing Iris.ai fits with its strategy, but the M&A department has a rigorous system of rules in place to dictate an acceptable valuation.
-If we imagine the rule is $500,000 USD per engineer at the company, and say Iris.ai has 10 engineers, that’s a maximum offer of $5,000,000 USD.
+Imagine Google decides that purchasing Iris.ai fits with its strategy.
+The M&A department will use its rigorous system in place to determine an acceptable valuation.
+If the rule is $500,000 USD per engineer and Iris.ai has 10 engineers, that’s a maximum offer of $5,000,000 USD.

 If Iris.ai asks for $20,000,000 USD, then the deal may be immediately rejected based on the basic parameters set.
 Process just killed a strategic acquisition.
 Yay process.